An online library of English translations of key selected writings on contemporary art in Japan

 Corporate identity, signage, and interior design for TUJ in Sangenjaya.

-A new zine about how to approach design critique from cultural and critical perspectives.
+A zine about how to approach design critique from cultural and critical perspectives.

 Collateral design for VCFA's MFA in Graphic Design Program